What is the course about?

 What level is the course and do I need any particular skills?

-Students need to have been playing for one year or have completed Piano/keyboards 1C and you will need to follow written and verbal instructions in English and engage in class discussions.
+Students need to have been playing for over a year or have completed Piano/keyboards 1E and you will need to follow written and verbal instructions in English and engage in class discussions.

 How will I be taught, and will there be any work outside the class?